VineetTambe/starter-academic/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 Hey there!
-I’m an ECE by major and a Roboticist at heart.
+I’m a budding roboticist pursuing my master's in Robotic System Development at the Robotics Insitute at Carnegie Mellon University.
+I am passionate about Robotics and AI and have experience in SLAM, CV, ROS, embedded systems, electronics, and AI.
+I love to explore different technologies and apply them to solve real-world problems.
 Come join me in my journey to wire the unwired :P.
  <!-- Currently I am working on:
 - Autonomous Vehicles
 - reinforcement learning